Alluxio/alluxio/docs/en/File-System-API.md

 `${ALLUXIO_HOME}/core/server/proxy/target/miredot/index.html`.
 In particular, the `paths` resource endpoints correspond to the `FileSystem` API endpoints.
 The main difference between the REST API and the Native API is in how streams are represented.
-While the native API can use in-Alluxio streams, the REST API decouples the stream creation and access (see the `create` and `open` REST API methods and the `streams` resource endpoints for details).
+While the native API can use in-memory streams, the REST API decouples the stream creation and access (see the `create` and `open` REST API methods and the `streams` resource endpoints for details).

 The HTTP proxy is a standalone server that can be started using